Logo Image for Writing Support

 Why adjectives are important in academic writing

 When we think of adjectives we think of description.
 But describing is not their only use.
 Accurate and clear description, classification, and comparison are all important features of academic writing but without adjectives these would be very difficult to write.
-Adjectives also play an essential role in hedging See the glossary definition, defining See the glossary definition and evaluating See the glossary definition.
+Adjectives also play an essential role in hedging, defining and evaluating.

 Description

-Adjectives are usually divided into two semantic groups: descriptors See the glossary definition and classifiers See the glossary definition.
+Adjectives are usually divided into two semantic groups: descriptors and classifiers.
 Descriptors are often subdivided into the categories of colour, size/quantity, time, evaluation, and general description.
 You can see examples of these on the descriptors page See more about descriptors .

 Example